ccloc

 --offline

-Do not connect to a messaging system.
+Do not connect to the messaging system.
+Implied with --ep.

 Output